RodrigoKenzo/podcastr/README.md

 ```

-Now we have all things installed.
-Now look at the code and figure out what each command does.
+Tadaa!
+We have all things installed.
+Now it's up to you to look at the code and figure out what each command does.
 Have fun! =D

 ---